Law Enforcement Experience

 George was an Aeromedical Evacuation Crew Member on C-130Bs and H-3s, as well as a MASF (Medical Air Staging Facility) Assistant NCO In Charge.

 George took his first Emergency Medical Technician course in 1992, and is currently a Nationally Registered EMT.
 He served as a law enforcement tactical medic from 2006 to 2017, and is a graduate of multiple Johns Hopkins Division of Special Operations Tactical Medicine programs.
-George is a currently certified NAEMT Tactical Emergency Casualty Care (TECC) instructor and provider.
+George is a Tactical Combat Casualty Care (TCCC) and Tactical Emergency Casualty Care (TECC, civilian version of TCCC) instructor.

-George has been a certified instructor for the American Heart Association (AHA), Red Cross, and the American Safety and Health Institute (ASHI).
-He currently teaches numerous ASHI certified programs, as well as the American College of Surgeons Stop the Bleed program.
+George has been a certified instructor for the National Association of Emergency Medical Technicians (NAEMT), American Heart Association (AHA), Red Cross, and the American Safety and Health Institute (ASHI).
+He currently teaches numerous ASHI and NAEMT certified programs, as well as the American College of Surgeons Stop the Bleed program.

 The Spirit to Serve

 These decades of experience have taught George many important lessons, some of them paid for in precious blood.
 George does not teach for Heloderm LLC to get rich.
-Rather, his wish is to share those important lessons with you, to keep you and your family safe in this chaotic, violent world.
+Rather, his wish is to share those important lessons with you, to keep you and your family safe in this usually blessed but sometimes chaotic, violent world.

 Larry, also a retired special agent, was a career SWAT operator, and Special Response Team leader.
 He has instructed dozens of SWAT and Defensive Tactics Instructor schools.
 Larry holds black belts in different martial disciplines, and has studied various street fighting arts extensively.